marcuswanner/phone-grocery-list/README.md

 # Groceries

-A silly little shared grocery list.
+A silly little mobile grocery list with a website for simultaneous edits.

-The Android phone *is* the server.
-A web UI is bundled inside the app and served over your local WiFi.
-From a Mac browser on the same network you open `http://groceries.local:8080`, add things, mark them done; the phone (and any other browser pointed at the same URL) sees the change live via Server-Sent Events.
+It's a web app in an Android app serving a shopping list editor over local WiFi.
+From any mDNS-supporting browser on the same network you open `http://groceries.local:8080`, add things, mark them done; the phone (and any other browser pointed at the same URL) sees the change live via Server-Sent Events.
 The list lives in one JSON file on the phone — no cloud, no account, no sync service.

-When the phone leaves the WiFi, the Mac can't see the list.
-That's fine: you're the one at the store with the phone.
+When the phone leaves the WiFi, the computers back at home can't see the list anymore.
+That's fine because the list needs to be at the store, not at home (claude had to be told this explicitly...it really still hasn't figured out physical logistics yet heh).

 ## Repository layout